jk8869/jk8869/README.md

 ### Hi there 👋

-Good to see you hear 😄
+Good to see you here 😄

 You can checkout my [LinkedIn](https://www.linkedin.com/in/jafarkarimi/) profile for more info about my professional side 🔭